Vyral/dan-mumm/_posts/2019-07-25-how-will-the-raiders-arrival-impact-your-homes-value.md

 Second, we’ve already experienced most of the home appreciation caused by their relocation since it was announced a couple years ago.
 It’s not as if the economy is waiting to explode after kickoff during the first game.
 A big part of real estate investing revolves around speculation, and when there’s a big news item like that announced, that’s when you see that increase in demand.&nbsp;

-Why is our Las Vegas market doing so well if it’s not because of the Raiders, then? **There are a few key factors driving our economy that have a far greater impact.**
+Why is our Las Vegas market doing so well if it’s not because of the Raiders, then? **A few key factors are driving our economy that have a far greater impact.**

 {% include pullquote.html %}